cni-iisc/cni-website/_people/Rajat Chopra.md

 email:
 past: true
 years: [2020]
-advisor:  # only applicable for students or fellows
+advisor: Prof. Aditya Gopalan # only applicable for students or fellows

 ---